SKJNR/Diabetics-Prediction-System/README.md

 # Diabetes-Prediction-Detection-App
 ![](static/images/123.png)
 Simple App which can detect Weather you are diagnoised with Diabetic or not depending up on users data provided to the application.
-* Created an app that detects wheather they have have Diabetics or not to help doctors with 89% accuracy .
+* Created an app that detects wheather they  have Diabetics or not to help doctors with 89% accuracy .
 * Data collected from Open source websites from Internet .
 * Processed features to make data look's like perfect and to get good accuracy with less loss
 * I had used Ada boost Classifier ,XGBoost ,Logistic ,support vector to reach best model